HJ23/Raptor/README.md

 ```
 #### For Outputs check outputs directory.

-#### Use http-probe to identify dead & alive subdomains and various ports.
+#### Use http-probe to identify dead & alive subdomains and various ports. (*This option will take for a while to finish)
 ```sh
 python3 main.py --domain example.com --probe
 Or